-As of 31 December 2022 and 2021, the cumulative change in the fair value of bonds payable that was attributable to IFFIm's own credit spreads was an increase of US\$ 1.8 million and US\$ 17.3 million, respectively.
-During the years ended 31 December 2022 and 2021, the change in the fair value of bonds payable that was attributable to IFFIm's own credit spreads was a decrease of US\$ 15.5 million and an increase of US\$ 4.8 million, respectively.
-Changes in the fair value of bonds payable due to IFFIm's own credit spreads measured by revaluing each outstanding bond liability to determine the movement in its fair value arising from changes in IFFIm's cost of funding relative to the relevant reference rate.
+As at 31 December 2023 and 2022, the cumulative change in the fair value of bonds payable that was attributable to IFFIm's own credit spreads was an increase of US\$ 7.3 million and US\$ 1.8 million, respectively.

+During the years ended 31 December 2023 and 2022, the change in the fair value of bonds payable that was attributable to IFFIm's own credit spreads was an increase of US\$ 5.5 million and a decrease of US\$ 15.5 million, respectively.
+Changes in the fair value of bonds payable due to IFFIm's own credit spreads are measured by revaluing each outstanding bond liability to determine the movement in its fair value arising from changes in IFFIm's cost of funding relative to the relevant reference rate.